junxit/us-congress-bills-114/metadata.md

 - 2015-01-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 7). (text: CR H29)
 - 2015-01-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 7).(text: CR H29)
 - 2015-01-06 — Referred to the House Committee on Ways and Means.
+- 2015-01-07 — Received in the Senate.
+- 2015-01-08 — Read twice and referred to the Committee on Finance.